pachyderm/pachyderm/doc/docs/2.2.x/getting-started/beginner-tutorial.md

 When you want to create your own pipeline specification later, you can refer to the full [Pipeline Specification](../../reference/pipeline-spec) to use more advanced options.
 Options include building your own code into a container.
-In this tutorial, we are using a pre-built Docker image.
+In this tutorial, your pipeline will use a pre-built Docker image.

 !!!
 Info
     More about the concept of [`Pipeline`](../../concepts/pipeline-concepts/pipeline/) in Pachyderm.

-For now, we are going to create a single pipeline spec that takes in images and does some simple edge detection.
+For now, we are going to create a single pipeline that takes in images and does some simple edge detection.

 ![image](../assets/images/opencv-liberty.png)